 Activities cost anywhere from NZ$10 for a bar crawl to NZ$400+ for a heli-hike glacier ice climb.
 We have a typical activity price listing in What is the Cost of Backpacking in New Zealand?

 If you care deeply about your budget, then never fear!
 There will be loads of other passengers in the same situation and both bus companies offer a great selection of free activities.
-Mother Nature has so much to offer in New Zealand, so Stray and Kiwi Experience utilise this as much as possible.
+Mother Nature has so much to offer in New Zealand, so Stray, Kiwi Experience and Flying Kiwi utilise this as much as possible.
 You’ll visit free hot pools, do hikes, and see amazing sights like waterfalls, wildlife, viewpoints and more.

 How to save money on activities on the hop-on hop-off bus?